The natural anti-moth remedy of our ancestors

 The lady that cuts lavender is called a 'coupeuse de lavande' or a lavender cutter in French and not 'lavandière’!

-Place in cupboards, wardrobes, chest of drawers or where ever you would like to the scent to be (car, luggage,...).
+Place in cupboards, wardrobes, chest of drawers or where ever you would like the scent to be (car, luggage,...).

-The bags need to be pressed every 15 days to release a constant scent in the cupboards.The flowers stop releasing scent in between one and two years.If that happens you may renew their scent by letting 2 or 3 drops of essential oil drop on them.If you have hybrid lavender plants in your garden you can replace the flowers with your own harvest.
+The bags need to be pressed every 15 days to release a constant scent in the cupboards.The flowers stop releasing scent sometime in between one and two years.If that happens you may renew their scent by letting 2 or 3 drops of essential oil drop on them.If you have hybrid lavender plants in your garden you can replace the flowers with your own harvest.